facebook/chef-cookbooks/README.md

 ### Methods in recipes

 Sometimes it is convenient to put a method directly in a recipe.
 It is strongly preferred to put these methods in the cookbook class, however there are some cases where methods directly in recipes make sense.
 The primary example is a small method which creates a resource based on some input to make s set of loops more readable.

+### Methods in templates

+Methods should not be put into templates.
+In general, as little logic as possible should be in templates.
+In general the easiest way to do this is to put the complex logic into methods in your cookbook class and call them from the templates.

 ### Err on the side of fail